HERCULE TRIATHLON SAVINIEN

 Further, the no-fly zone imposed through the UN Security Council involves attacks on Libyan runways, radars, and anti-aircraft artillery installations with the potential for significant "collateral damage" against civilians and civilian infrastructure.
 A no-fly zone that risks killing Libyans would also run the risk of strengthening the regime's hand by enabling Gaddafi to style himself as an anti-imperialist defender of Libyan sovereignty.

-Rather than persuading elements of the military and air force to defect, such a move might produce a counter-productive rally-round-the-flag effect in parts of Libya still under the control of the regime.
+Rather than persuading elements of the military and air force to defect, such a move might produce a counter-productive rally-round-the-flag effect in parts of

 The fact that for logistical and political reasons a no-fly zone poses a serious risk of backfiring is an important consideration.
 But it is not the only reason to question whether heeding local calls for a no-fly zone necessarily represent an act of solidarity.